 INVESTMENT OBJECTIVE.
-The trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
-There is no guarantee that the investment objective of the trust will be achieved.
+The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective.
+There is no guarantee that the investment objectives of the trust will be achieved.

 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objective through investment in the common stock of closed-end investment companies, known as closed-end funds.
-The sponsor selects the closed-end funds that it believes are well positioned to provide for total return potential over the term of the trust within a well-diversified, dividend paying portfolio.
-To select the portfolio of the trust, the sponsor followed a disciplined process which includes both quantitative screening and qualitative analysis.
+The trust seeks to achieve its objective through investment in equity securities of companies and common stock of closed-end investment companies, known as closed-end funds.
+The sponsor selects the equity securities of companies and common stock of closed-end funds in industries that it believes are best positioned to provide current income for investors in addition to the opportunity to provide for total return potential over the term of the trust.
+In selecting equity securities for the trust, the sponsor selected from domestic and/or foreign issuers as well as small-cap and/or large-cap issuers.
+In selecting the equity securities of individual companies, the sponsor considered criteria including, but not limited to, the following: